Initial data of Chandrayaan-2 released for general public

 For details visithttps://t.co/bRc4m8S5Aghttps://t.co/kSXPvlNo6Lhttps://t.co/wvGfY5YkdU pic.twitter.com/5ucD6flNNZ

-In the period since the launch, payload teams tuned on-board systems for optimal instrument configurations, derived essential in-flight calibration data, revised / updated data processing steps / software and have started to publish early results, it said.
+In the period since the launch, payload teams tuned on-board systems for optimal instrument configurations, derived essential in-flight calibration data, revised/updated data processing steps/software and have started to publish early results, it said.

 On Thursday the first set of data was being released for all users, the ISRO further said.